TrebitschTheReal/cakeStore/README.md

 This my degree project, where you can:
 - see the guest design if you are not logged in yet
-- search, order and build cakes if you are a registered member
-- manage stock, build recipes if you are a manager
+- search, and manage stock, build recipes, and create / modify ingredients if you have manager role
 - manage users if you have admin privilige.

 ## Project setup for devs